cambryrene/constellation-directory-24078/src/pages/contact.md

 excerpt: Submit your business to the Constellation Club Directory.

 ---
-Any personally-identifiable information (PII) will not be displayed in a publicly-accessible way as per your country's privacy laws.
-All information submitted (besides the contact email address) will appear as part of the business listing.
+All information submitted (besides the contact email address) will appear as part of the business listing, so please ensure to not include personally-identifiable information (PII) you wouldn't want to post!